Accomodation

 • In order to apply for a Temporary Residence Permit and register a PESEL number as a foreigner, you must have a rental agreement signed directly with the property owner.

-That’s why it is highly recommendable that you rent an apartment/room directly from the owner of a flat and NOT from the agency.
+For this reason, it’s highly recommended that you rent an apartment/room directly from the owner of a flat and NOT from an agency.

-Also, if you rent a flat together with your colleague, make sure that the contract includes both of you (there should be your name and signature in the contract).
+Also, if you rent a flat together with your colleague, make sure that the contract includes both of you (both your names and signatures should be on the contract).

 Where to search for rooms/flats?